Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

 AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Aranda is among the top percentile nationally.
 The median assessed income is $76,660 while the average income stands at $96,204.
 This contrasts with Australian Capital Territory's figures of a median income of $72,206 and an average income of $85,981.
 Based on Wage Price Index growth of 9.26% since financial year 2023, current estimates would be approximately $83,759 (median) and $105,112 (average) as of September 2025.
 Census 2021 income data shows household, family and personal incomes all rank highly in Aranda, between the 96th and 98th percentiles nationally.
-The earnings profile reveals that 37.1% of locals (958 people) fall into the $4000+ category, differing from the broader area where the $1,500 - 2,999 category predominates at 34.3%.
-Notably, 52.6% earn above $3,000 weekly.
+The earnings profile shows that 37.1% of locals (958 people) fall into the $4000+ category, differing from the broader area where the $1,500 - 2,999 category predominates at 34.3%.
+A significant 52.6% earn above $3,000 weekly.
 After housing costs, residents retain 90.2% of income.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income